 - Adopt intervention strategies;

-- Use evidence-informed and evidence-based programs that build student skills in STEM and mathematics;
+- Use evidence-informed programs that build student skills in STEM and mathematics;

 - Use digital math accelerator programs;

-- Have an established presence and relationship in the community.
+- Have an established presence and relationship in the community; and

-The bill includes a requirement that elementary and secondary school mathematics teacher candidates of educator preparation programs be trained in evidence-based practices in mathematics, including interventions to help students who are below grade level or struggling in mathematics, children with disabilities, and students who are English language learners.
+The act includes a requirement that candidates for an elementary education endorsement, a middle school mathematics endorsement, or a secondary mathematics endorsement be trained in evidence-informed practices in mathematics, including interventions to help students who are below grade level or struggling in mathematics, children with disabilities, and students who are English language learners.

-The bill includes early numeracy as part of the continuing professional development requirements for teachers employed by a preschool provider.
-The department of early childhood shall include early numeracy as a subject matter area in the resource bank of preschool curricula for use by preschool providers.
+The act adds developmentally appropriate early numeracy to continuing professional development requirements for teachers employed by a preschool, and requires the department of early childhood to include developmentally appropriate early numeracy as a subject matter area in the resource bank of preschool curricula for use by preschool providers.